microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp02 - ValueReference/README.md

 Every user-defined class, interface and delegate is passed by reference, and, as we will see in the example, every array is also passed by reference.

 >In C#, `string` has a special behavior. **It is passed by reference** and is **immutable** (that is it cannot be modified - behind the scenes, when you modify a `string`, the new value is copied into an another object and your old variable references the new one).

+> However, it is possible to modify a `string` [using the `StringBuilder` class.](https://msdn.microsoft.com/en-us/library/system.text.stringbuilder%28v=vs.110%29.aspx)

 The Code